BILGI-IE-423/ie423-2025-2026-termproject-hungrymachines_42/docs/ResearchProposalPreprocessing.md

 ## Project Proposal

-The primary objective of this project is to evaluate the effectiveness of traditional machine learning methods in sentiment analysis, with a focus on detecting extreme opinions and understanding factors that influence model performance.
+The primary objective of this project is to evaluate the effectiveness of traditional machine learning methods in sentiment analysis, with a focus on interpretable binary sentiment classification and understanding factors that influence model performance.

 The study begins with data preprocessing — text cleaning, normalization, and transformation into numerical representations such as Bag-of-Words and TF-IDF.
 This is followed by exploratory data analysis to examine sentiment distribution, review length patterns, and potential relationships between textual features and sentiment polarity.